A Hyperbolic Analogue of the Rademacher Symbol: Eisenstein series of weight

 Our goal in this section is getting the limit formulas for these Eisenstein series.
 In the classical case, the Eisenstein series $E_{0, T}(z,s)$ is meromorphically continued to the whole $s$-plane, and we know that

 This is called the Kronecker limit formula, where $\eta(z) = q^{1/24} \prod_{n=1}^\infty (1-q^n)$ is the Dedekind eta function, $\gamma$ is the Euler constant, and $\zeta(s)$ is the Riemann zeta function.
 (We hope there is no confusion between the notation $\gamma$ used for a matrix and the Euler constant).
-In the elliptic case, von Pippich \cite{vP16} gave the meromorphic continuation of the elliptic Eisenstein series $E_{0,\gamma} (z,s)$ for $\gamma = S = \smat{0 & -1 \\ 1 & 0}, U = \smat{1 & -1 \\ 1 & 0}$, and established the limit formula
+In the elliptic case, von Pippich~\cite{Pippich2016} gave the meromorphic continuation of the elliptic Eisenstein series $E_{0,\gamma} (z,s)$ for $\gamma = S = \smat{0 & -1 \\ 1 & 0}, U = \smat{1 & -1 \\ 1 & 0}$, and established the limit formula

-Here the number $|\Gamma_{w_\gamma}|$ is given by $4$ or $6$ according as $\gamma = S$ or $U$.
-On the other hand, for a hyperbolic $\gamma$, Jorgenson-Kramer-von Pippich \cite{JKvP10} derived the meromorphic continuation of the hyperbolic Eisenstein series $E_{0,\gamma} (z,s)$ by using the spectral expansion.
+Here the number $\lvert \Gamma_{w_\gamma}\rvert$ is given by $4$ or $6$ according as $\gamma = S$ or $U$.
+On the other hand, for a hyperbolic $\gamma$, Jorgenson--Kramer--von Pippich~\cite{JKvP10} derived the meromorphic continuation of the hyperbolic Eisenstein series $E_{0,\gamma} (z,s)$ by using the spectral expansion.
 According to their results, the function $E_{0,\gamma} (z,s)$ has a double zero at $s=0$.
-Moreover, von Pippich-Schwagenscheidt-V\"{o}lz \cite[Remark 5.7]{vPSV17} described that it is an interesting problem to investigate the second order coefficient of $E_{0, \gamma} (z,s)$ at $s=0$.
+Moreover, von Pippich--Schwagenscheidt--V\"{o}lz~\cite[Remark 5.7 in arXiv version]{vPSV17} described that it is an interesting problem to investigate the second order coefficient of $E_{0, \gamma} (z,s)$ at $s=0$.

 Our following result provides an answer to this problem.
 Similar as before, we can easily reduce the problem to the case that $\gamma$ is a primitive hyperbolic element with $\sgn(Q_\gamma) > 0$ and $\tr(\gamma) > 2$.